ZayaSansanch/SnowyGameJam2023/SECURITY.md

 ## Reporting a Vulnerability

-You can write about vulnerabilities to isues
+You can write about vulnerabilities to isues.